Andre Drummond

-Andre Jamal Drummond (born August 10, 1993) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
-He was selected by the Detroit Pistons in the first round of the 2012 NBA draft with the ninth overall pick.
+Andre Jamal Drummond (born August 10, 1993) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+A center, he was selected by the Detroit Pistons in the first round of the 2012 NBA draft with the ninth overall pick.

-Drummond was one of the top-rated basketball players in the high school class of 2011, and played one season of college basketball with the Connecticut Huskies before declaring for the draft.
+Drummond was one of the top-rated basketball players in the high school class of 2011 and played one season of college basketball with the Connecticut Huskies before declaring for the draft.
 He was named to the NBA All-Rookie Second Team with Detroit in 2013, and was named an All-Star for the first time in 2016.
 He was traded to the Cleveland Cavaliers in 2020.
 After reaching a buyout agreement with Cleveland in 2021, he joined the Los Angeles Lakers for the remainder of the 2020–21 season.
-Drummond has also played for the Philadelphia 76ers and Brooklyn Nets.
+Drummond has also played for the Brooklyn Nets and Chicago Bulls.
 Drummond has perennially been among the league leaders in rebounding.
 He was a member of the 2014 U.S. national team that won a gold medal in the FIBA Basketball World Cup.

 Early life

-Born in Mount Vernon, New York in 1993 to Jamaican parents, Drummond moved to Middletown, Connecticut as a 7-year-old with his mother and sister, then went to Woodrow Wilson Middle School before starting high school at Capital Preparatory Magnet School in Hartford.
+Born in Mount Vernon, New York, in 1993 to Jamaican parents, Drummond moved to Middletown, Connecticut, as a 7-year-old with his mother and sister, then went to Woodrow Wilson Middle School before starting high school at Capital Preparatory Magnet School in Hartford.
 During his freshman year, he averaged 12.7 points, 11.9 rebounds and 6.5 blocks per game.
 He improved during his sophomore year at Capital Prep, averaging 20.2 points, 16.6 rebounds, 7.2 blocks and 4.5 steals per game.
 After two years at Capital Preparatory Magnet School, he transferred to St. Thomas More in Oakdale, where he reclassified and repeated his sophomore year as he recovered from a stress fracture in his foot.
 At St. Thomas More, Drummond was one of the most dominating centers in high school basketball.
 He spent two years at St. Thomas More and led the team to the national prep championship in 2011.
 He graduated in the spring that year.

 Drummond was rated as the No. 1 player in the class of 2011 by ESPN and NBADraft.net, while being ranked No. 2 player by Rivals.com and Scout.com.
 In the summer of 2010, Drummond was a member of the gold medal-winning United States team at the 2010 FIBA Under-17 World Championship.
 He helped lead team USA to a 111–80 victory over Poland in the gold medal game.